SpursGoZmy/Table-LLaVA/README.md

 - [x] The code for model training.
 - [x] The code for model inference.
 - [x] The code for evaluation.
+- [ ] Make the Table-LLaVA checkpoints compatible with the Transformers package, i.e., make it can be directly loaded in the way like `LlavaForConditionalGeneration.from_pretrained('SpursgoZmy/table-llava-v1.5-7b')`.
+This problem is mentioned in this [issue](https://github.com/SpursGoZmy/Table-LLaVA/issues/6)

 ## Citation
 ```bibtex